 Koh Samui is over 700 kilometers from Bangkok.
 The easiest way to get to the island is by plane.
-However, flights from Bangkok to Koh Samui can be very expensive and may cost more than your fare from Manila to Bangkok.
+However, flights from Bangkok to Koh Samui can be costly and may cost more than your fare from Manila to Bangkok.

 Koh Samui has its own airport, which is located in the northeast of the island.
 It was built by Bangkok Airways as a private airport for their use.
-Although in the recent time there are other airlines offering direct flights, the fare can still be costly.
+Although in recent times other airlines are offering direct flights, the fare can still be costly.

 You can get flights from Bangkok to Koh Samui via Thai Airways twice a day while Bangkok Airways has more frequent flights, departing almost every hour.

-Since there are many daily flights offered by Bangkok Airways, it is easy to find a seat on a plane.
-The prices vary substantially depending on when you book your airline ticket so it is advisable to book in advance so you can get the best deals.
+Since Bangkok Airways offers many daily flights, it is easy to find a seat on a plane.
+The prices vary substantially depending on when you book your airline ticket, so it is advisable to book in advance so you can get the best deals.

 By Train and Ferry

 If you have more time traveling to Koh Samui, a cheaper option than taking a plane is to take a train and ferry from Bangkok to Koh Samui.
-If you travel on a sleeper train overnight, you are not losing much time out of your vacation.
+If you travel on a sleeper train overnight, you will not lose much time out of your vacation.

 From the Hualamphong Train Station in Bangkok, you can catch a train in the evening, travel and sleep during the night, and wake up the next morning once the train arrives at the Surat Thani station.
-Once you get off at Surat Thani, board the special shuttle bus which will take you to the coast of the Don Sak Pier.
+Once you get off at Surat Thani, board the special shuttle bus, which will take you to the Don Sak Pier coast.

-If you want a faster option and you cannot wait to hit the beach, you can travel via the high-speed catamaran, which can reach Koh Samui in 45 minutes or less.
+If you want a faster option and cannot wait to hit the beach, you can travel via the high-speed catamaran, reaching Koh Samui in 45 minutes or less.

 By Bus and Ferry

 The last option to reach Koh Samui from Thailand is via bus and ferry.
-This option is cheaper compared to the other two but it is also the more time-consuming.
+This option is cheaper compared to the other two, but it is also more time-consuming.

 Best Places To Stay In Koh Samui